 Procedure guidance and related forms

-When members of staff leave the College, it is essential that information reaches all those who need to know as quickly as possible.
+When a member of staff leaves the College, it is essential that information reaches all those who need to know as quickly as possible.
 Failure to do so has implications for the leaver and their department, division, school or institute.

-A leavers form should be completed as applicable for all staff members who are leaving the College, regardless of the circumstances.
-These include:
+A Leavers form should be completed as applicable for all staff members who are leaving the College, regardless of the circumstances.